NBISweden/sauron/README.md

 gedit run_workflow.sh &
 ```

-3.After all parameters and file paths have been set, just submit the job to slurm.
+3.After all parameters and file paths have been set, just submit the job to SLURM.
 ```bash
 sbatch run_workflow.sh
 ```